 indicates the status of the minimum-cost network flow solver at termination.
-This solver is described in the section "Minimum-Cost Network Flow" on page 61.
+This solver is described in the section "Minimum-Cost Network Flow" on page 60.
 The MCF term can take one of the following values:

-OPTIMAL The solution is optimal.

 OPTIMAL_COND The solution is optimal, but some infeasibilities (primal or bound) exceed tolerances because of scaling.

 INFEASIBLE The problem is infeasible.

 UNBOUNDED The problem is unbounded.

-TIMELIMIT The solver reached its execution time limit, which is specified in the MAX- TIME= option in the MINCOSTFLOW statement.
+TIMELIMIT The solver reached its execution time limit, which is specified in the MAX-

+TIME= option in the MINCOSTFLOW statement.

 FAIL_NOSOL The solver stopped because of errors and did not find a solution.

-ERROR The solver encountered an error.